adavarski/kind-python-microservices-app-example/README.md

 ## Simple python:flask microservices app (for playgrounds & LABS)

-Simple app that connects frontend with backend and acts as a microservice.
-Frontend serves the backend through backend consumer.
-App can be run using the docker-compose file in deployment-docker or using kubernetes (kind).

-This is a simple Flask application with a Dockerfile and Kubernetes manifests to help you deploy it locally in 3 different ways.
+This is a simple Flask application with a Dockerfiles and Kubernetes manifests to help you deploy it locally in 3 different ways.
 - Python & Flask on localhost.
 - Docker containers (docker-compose).
 - Kubernetes in kind cluster.

+Note: Simple app that connects frontend with backend and acts as a microservice.
+Frontend serves the backend through backend consumer.
+App can be run using the docker-compose file in deployment-docker or using kubernetes (kind).

 ## Requirements